NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

-(btw, `powi()` et al is available in `lib.rs/crates/const_soft_float`)
+(btw, `powi()` et al. is available in `lib.rs/crates/const_soft_float`)

 Not all floating point operations in the std library are supported, compared to their int counterparts.

-    And this is to do with the side-effect that your CPU, from the code's point of view, might be affected by side effects during floating-point operations.
+And this is to do with the side effect that your CPU, from the code's point of view, might be affected by side effects during floating-point operations.

 Change the target, change the floating point hardware, and you could get a different output for the same input.

 If you think about it, const functions aren't weird for disallowing floating point operations like this, it's the REST of us who are weird for assuming they work!

 Just like with Pure functions in functional languages, these limits make them exciting:
 `const` functions have access to a limited subset of Rust, you could read about it in the Rust Reference, but let's experiment because that's more fun:

 ---
 # WHAT WORKS IN CONST FNS?